defenseunicorns/uds-infra/README.md

 ## Vision

-Edafos is the lowest layer of the Unicorn Delivery Service (UDS).
+Edafos is the first layer of the Unicorn Delivery Service (UDS).
 It is the foundation of the UDS product and is responsible for providing the infrastructure layer that is required for UDS to function.
 Edafos is composed of two main sets of components:

 * Reusable Infrastructure as Code modules powered by Terraform (the modules)
 * Reusable prepackaged compliant environments that use the modules, powered by Zarf (the packages)